tkeranen666/cis237assignment2/README.md

 Don't forget that you must have a base case for your recursive method or you will continue to get a stack overflow.

 ## Outside Resources Used
-I looked up Stack overflow to help with transposing the array http://stackoverflow.com/questions/18368611/how-do-i-transpose-a-multi-dimensional-array
+I went to stackoverflow.com to help with transposing the array http://stackoverflow.com/questions/18368611/how-do-i-transpose-a-multi-dimensional-array

 ## Known Problems, Issues, And/Or Errors in the Program